The History of Pre-Angkor

 After the death of Jayavarman I in 680-681, the throne was succeeded by his son-in-law Nripaditya.
 But he could not govern the kingdom, so Jayavarman's daughter Jayadevi became the queen of the kingdom.
 Her inscription dated 713 was left in the Angkor area, and her title was ' vrah kamuratan an' which meant the Khmer royal title and her inscription exists at ‘Ak Yom’, western end of West Baray.

 Queen Jayadevi governed Water Chela area, and she seems so far respected by local chiefs.
 But she could not maintain national unity, and her dominion was said to be limited around Aninditapura (exact location unspecified), and stayed in the area.
 In the 8th century no central government existed.
 But Water Chela maintained strong power in the southern half of the Cambodia.
-Water Chela probably had some navy to attack Srivijaya around 745 and temporarily occupied Chaiya for nearly 20 years.
+Water Chela, as above mentioned, probably had some navy to attack Srivijaya around 745 and temporarily occupied Chaiya for nearly 20 years.

-According to Briggs, when Chenla attacked Baladityapura area, then Aninditapura rulers first surrendered to him.
+According to Briggs, when Chenla attacked Baladityapura area in the middle of the 6th century, then Aninditapura rulers first surrendered to him.
 The rulers of this region, came from the blood line of Kaundinya-Soma (柳葉), in other words they are blood group of traditional Funan line.
 Of course, it is dubious, but they wanted to say they were different from Chenla group.
 However, they are probably not included in the main family of Funan and in the neutral position.

 The "Xin Tang